aroldvalda/SceneMan/README.md

 sceneMan.saved = {} -- Stores saved stacks so they can be restored later
-sceneMan.buffer = {} -- Stores the scene stack when the original scene stack is disabled sceneMan.frozen = false -- If true, the buffer will be used instead of the original stack sceneMan.version = "1.2" -- The used version of Scene Man
+sceneMan.buffer = {} -- Stores the scene stack when the original scene stack is disabled sceneMan.frozen = false -- If true, the buffer will be used instead of the original stack lockLevel = 0 -- They highest level of the stack that is locked sceneMan.version = "1.3" -- The used version of Scene Man
 ```

 #### Methods: